anmonteiro/anmonteiro.github.io/_posts/2016-01-21-writing-om-next-reloadable-code-a-checklist.md

 ---

 <sup><sub>1</sub></sup> also keep in mind that this might not be desirable if you change whatever that definition contains.
 A full reload will probably be necessary in that case.

-<sup><sub>2</sub></sup> the advertised behavior doesn't quite work like that at the time of this writing as [a PR which fixes it](https://github.com/omcljs/om/pull/583) is waiting to make its way into Om master.
-Meanwhile, you can get away with using JavaScript's `Object.setPrototypeOf` in your reload hooks (e.g. `(js/Object.setPrototypeOf c (.-prototype RootComponent))`).